top of page

 It is absolutely FREE to visit us here at Ray of Light Farm!
 There is no admission fee.
 Please come visit us during our business hours, enjoy the day & fresh air!

 The majority of our programs require advance bookings, so please give us a call to make your appointment.
 Guinea Pig and Goat Feeding sessions CAN be booked, or done, as a drop in appointment as long as we have an opening that day.
 All goat & sheep feeding can absolutely be done as a walk in during the goat feeding hours, with no appointment necessary.
-Please read more about the exciting programs we have to offer by clicking the links listed in the box on the right ->
+Please read more about the exciting programs we have to offer.

 So come visit us at the Farm!
 Make a full day of it; sign up for a program!
 You can also visit Gillette Castle and Devil's Hopyard, everything is very close!
 If you get hungry, there is Two Wrasslin' Cats Coffee House down the road from us.
 Also Hadlyme Country Market on the way to the ferry.
 By the river you'll find Gelston House and Morinos.
 And in Moodus there is Village Pizza.